fireflycons/PSCloudFormation/docfx/articles/resource-import.md

   ResourceIdentifier:
     BucketName: import-bucket-104552851521
 ```
 2. Add the resource into the importing stack's template.
 Note how the properties in the above resource file map into the resource in the stack CloudFormation.
 A deletion policy attribute _must_ be specified on resources to import.
 This can be removed later with a further update to the stack if desired.
+Note that you  __cannot__ make any other changes to the stack besides the resources that are being imported themselves.
+This includes changing the `Outputs` section.
+Any further updates related to the imported resouce must be done in a subsequent update to the stack.
 ```yaml
 AWSTemplateFormatVersion: 2010-09-09
 Resources: